PersistedPanic5/kasicka/supabase/functions/check-recurring-due/README.md

 The Phase 2 "notifications foundation" daily job (`build-roadmap-v1.md` Phase 2).
-Checks every active recurring item; for anything due and not yet confirmed this cycle, sends a Web Push notification to every device you've subscribed from (More → Profile & preferences → Notifications).
+Checks every active recurring item; for anything due and not yet confirmed this cycle, sends a Web Push notification to every device you've subscribed from (Settings → Profile & preferences → Notifications).
 It never posts a transaction itself — see the comment at the top of `index.ts`.

 This is genuinely new infrastructure (a scheduled Edge Function + Web Push),